EpicVN/DrowsinessDetection_YOLOv8_Flask/README.md

 Drowsiness Detection

 ## Description
-The project is a proof of concept application developed using the Flask library.
-It utilizes the YOLOv8 machine learning algorithm for object detection, specifically targeting the identification of humans and vehicles trespassing in forest areas.
-The purpose of the project is to assist forest authorities in efficiently dealing with trespassing incidents without the need for constant patrolling, thereby optimizing resource utilization.
+The project uses the Flask library to deloy and uses the YOLOv8 machine learning algorithm for object detection, specifically targeting the identification of human faces.
+The purpose of the project is to deal with driving incidents when the driver fell asleep.

 ## Features
 ### Object Detection: The application utilizes the trained YOLOv8 model to detect drowsiness face in real-time using the webcam feed.